Sydroid01/BibleTrackerApp/README.md

 # BibleTrackerFX
-(SCHOOL PROJECT) Bible Tracker App made with java and javafx;
+(SCHOOL PROJECT) Bible Tracker App made with java, javafx and Maven;

 # Materials Used for This Project
 ## Tools: